 Help in YAAC

-YAAC's built-in online documentation is bundled into the YAAC installation, so no Internet access is required to read help.
+YAAC's built-in documentation is bundled into the YAAC installation, so no Internet access is required to read help.

 The Help menu provides six functions: